apedano/python-doc/13-Modules and Code packaging/13B-Virtual environments.md

 Set-ExecutionPolicy RemoteSigned
 ```

-Now we can activate the virtual env:
+Now we can activate the virtual env from the `Script` folder inside the generated env:

 ```python
 venv\Scripts\activate